Restricted Boltzmann Machine and Deep Belief Network: Tutorial and Survey: Background

 Therefore, we have:

 The \textit{entropy} is defined as:

 where $(a)$ is because of Eqs. (\ref{equation_internal_energy_relatedTo_energy}) and (\ref{equation_partition_function_of_Boltzmann_distribution}).

-\begin{lemma} A physical system prefers to be in low energy; hence, the system always loses energy to have less energy. \end{lemma} \begin{proof} On one hand, according to the second law of thermodynamics, entropy of a physical system always increases by passing time \cite{carroll2010eternity}.
+\begin{lemma} A physical system prefers to be in low energy; hence, the system always loses energy to have less energy. \end{lemma} \begin{proof} On the one hand, according to the second law of thermodynamics, entropy of a physical system always increases by passing time \cite{carroll2010eternity}.
 Entropy is a measure of randomness and disorder in system.
 On the other hand, when a system loses energy to its surrounding, it becomes less ordered.
 Hence, by passing time, the energy of system decreases to have more entropy.
 Q.E.D. \end{proof}

 \begin{corollary} According to Eq. (\ref{equation_Boltmann_distribution}) and Lemma \ref{lemma_tend_to_low_energy}, the probability $\mathbb{P}(x)$ of states in a system tend to increase by passing time. \end{corollary} This corollary makes sense because systems tend to become more probable.
-This idea is also used in simulated annealing \cite{kirkpatrick1983optimization} where the temperature of system is cooled down gradually.
+This idea is also used in simulated annealing\footnote{Simulated annealing is a metaheuristic optimization algorithm in which a temperature parameter controls the amount of global search versus local search.
+It reduces the temperature gradually to decrease the exploration and increase the exploitation of the search space, gradually.} \cite{kirkpatrick1983optimization} where the temperature of system is cooled down gradually.
 Simulated annealing and temperature-based learning have been used in BM models \cite{passos2018temperature,alberici2020annealing,alberici2021deep}.